pszuster/fuse7td-gitbookv2/lab-5-red-hat-amq-to-api/create-an-amq-to-api-integration.md

 * Click  on the `Done` button.

 ![](../.gitbook/assets/image %2888%29.png)

+{% hint style='info' %}
+Since we want to map the output of the Shapeless Split step to the API call, we need to define what is the output of the Spit step like.
+For that we use the imported "Datashape" extension.
+{% endhint %}

 * Click on the **warning** icon in the **finish** connector.
 * Click on the `Add a data mapping step` link.